 The Final Verdict: A-

-I was gonna give my Final Verdict, a B, but I couldn’t resist every callback, returning characters, heartwarming moments, and the ending that made me cry, and someday in the future, I can finally die in peace as an old man.
+I was gonna give my Final Verdict a B, but I couldn’t resist every callback, returning characters, heartwarming moments and the ending that made me cry.
+Someday in the future, I can finally die in peace as an old man.
 If I were you, I highly recommend Hey Arnold: The Jungle Movie.
-Before you introduce your kids to this film, I implore you to start with the series and the first movie, that’ll help them understand the mythos.
-Rumors speculate that Hey Arnold might return with a new season, as long as they don’t end up like The Fairly Odd Parents, jumping the shark, because of Poof’s introduction.
+Before you introduce your kids to this film, I implore you to start with the series and the first movie.
+That’ll help them understand the mythos.
+Rumors speculate that Hey Arnold might return with a new season as long as they don’t end up like The Fairly Odd Parents jumping the shark, because of Poof’s introduction.
 I hope Arnold becomes a part of the upcoming Nicktoons crossover film.

-Thank you Craig Bartlett for the memories, if you decide to bring back the show, don’t screw this up like Butch Hartman did to The Fairly Odd Parents!
+Thank you Craig Bartlett for the memories.
+If you decide to bring back the show, don’t screw this up like Butch Hartman did to The Fairly Odd Parents!
+It’s your call.